-Students interested in earning licensure for teaching (grades 7-12 or grades 4-6) may do so through by earning a minor in Education at Millsaps through a partnership with William Carey University.
-Interested students should contact the Millsaps Director of Programs in Education as soon as possible and must apply for admission to the licensure program by the end of the junior year.
+Students graduating in May 2027 or sooner who are interested in earning licensure for teaching (grades 7-12) may do so by earning a minor in Education at Millsaps through a partnership with William Carey University.
+Interested students should contact the Millsaps Director of Programs in Education as soon as possible and must apply for admission to the licensure program by the end of their junior year.
 Applications are available by contacting the Millsaps Director of Programs in Education.